Skip to content

 Transfer to airport hotel and settle in for a relax after the long flights.
 Dinner at hotel restaurant.

 Our tour starts today in Puducherry, formerly known as Pondicherry, a former French colonial outpost on India’s southeast coast.
 Known for its tree-lined boulevards, colonial-era villas and lively markets, the city blends French architecture with Tamil traditions, giving it a charming seaside atmosphere.
-Our total cycling distance today is approximately 6 kilometres / 4 miles on flat terrain.

 Day 3 – Circular ride of the Auroville ashram, and explore of Pondicherry’s French Quarter (B)